eliben/gosax/README.md

 gosax's code is in the public domain (see `LICENSE` for details).
 It uses [libxml](http://www.xmlsoft.org/index.html), which has its own (MIT) license.

+The `pointer` directory vendors https://github.com/mattn/go-pointer/ with some modifications. `go-pointer` has an MIT license, which applies to my version too.